clerk/javascript/.changeset/thirty-jobs-leave.md

 "@clerk/localizations": patch
 ---

-fix `frFR` confirmDeletionUserAccount text to ensure button text is enabled properly when the values match.
+Fix `frFR` confirmDeletionUserAccount text to ensure button text is enabled properly when the values match.